AfDB launches scheme to create jobs for youths in Nigeria, others

 IITA-Bukavu’s Project Coordinator, Noel Mulinganya, lauded the African Development Bank as “an important and tremendous partner over the years.”

-The African Development Bank’s Coordinator for the ENABLE Youth Programme, Edson Mpyisi, said: “This programme is designed to empower youth at each stage of the agribusiness value chain as ‘agripreneurs’ by harnessing new skills, technologies and financing approaches.”
+The African Development Bank’s Coordinator for the ENABLE Youth Programme, Edson Mpyisi, said, “This programme is designed to empower youths at each stage of the agribusiness value chain as ‘agripreneurs’ by harnessing new skills, technologies and financing approaches.”

 The Government of Japan and the African Development Bank are active contributors to the fund, which to date has provided over $76 million to 100 projects in over 38 countries across Africa.